Drew Carey: Sports involvement

 Carey is a devoted fan of the U.S. National Soccer Team, Cleveland Browns, Cleveland Cavaliers, Cleveland Guardians, and Columbus Blue Jackets.
 In 1999, he was part of the pregame ceremonies at the first game of the return of the Browns, televised on ESPN.
 Carey attended the 2006 FIFA World Cup in Germany and the 2010 FIFA World Cup in South Africa.
-Carey is a minority owner of the Seattle Sounders FC who began to play in Major League Soccer on March 19, 2009 and won two MLS Cups (2016, 2019).
-Carey is a fan of FC Barcelona and was a season ticket holder for the Los Angeles Galaxy in 2006.
+Carey is a minority owner of the Seattle Sounders FC who began to play in Major League Soccer on March 19, 2009, and won two MLS Cups (2016, 2019).
+Carey is a fan of FC Barcelona and was a season ticket holder for the LA Galaxy in 2006.

 Carey has shown his support for the Cleveland baseball team by throwing the first pitch at an August 12, 2006 game against the Kansas City Royals.
 He was rewarded by them for being "the greatest Indians fan alive" with a personal bobblehead doll made in his likeness that was given to fans.
 Carey responded to his bobblehead likeness by saying "Bobblehead Day, for me, is as big as getting a star on the Hollywood Walk of Fame."

 In 2001, Carey was the first television actor to enter World Wrestling Federation's 30-man "Royal Rumble" match, which he did to promote an improv comedy pay-per-view at the time.
 He appeared in a few backstage segments before his brief participation in the match.
 Upon entering the ring, Carey stood unopposed for more than half a minute, but after the next entrant, Kane, refused a monetary bribe, Carey eliminated himself from the match by jumping over the top rope and retreating from ringside.
 On April 2, 2011, Carey was inducted into the WWE Hall of Fame by Kane.

 Carey competed against five other celebrities in the first celebrity edition of the 2003 World Poker Tour.
 He placed fifth, beating the only other actor, Jack Black.
 Carey won $2,000 for his charity.

 On May 15, 2011, Carey completed the Marine Corps Historic Half Marathon in 1:57:02; then, on September 4, 2011, he completed the Disneyland Half Marathon in 1:50:46.
 On October 30, 2011, Carey finished the Marine Corps Marathon with a chip time of 4:37:11, placing 10,149th out of 20,940.